R for Biologists course

 names_to = "Sample", values_to = "Count")

-Alternatively, we could specify the columns we do not want to reformat and pivot_longer() will reformat all the other columns.
+Another way we could do the same thing is by specifying the columns we do not want to reformat, this will tell pivot_longer() to reformat all the other columns.
 To do that we put a minus sign “-” in front of the column names that we don’t want to reformat.
 This is a pretty common way to use pivot_longer() as sometimes it is easier to exclude columns we don’t want than include columns we do.
 The command below would give us the same result as the previous command.

 seqdata <- pivot_longer(counts, cols = -c("gene_id", "gene_symbol"),